Adaptive-Music/frogophone/README.md

 To raise the key by one semitone, press the three upper buttons 1, 2 and 3 simultaneously.
 To lower it by one semitone, press the lower buttons 4, 5 and 6 simultaneously.
 Keep buttons held down for multiple steps.

+To raise the key by one octave, press buttons 2, 4 and 6 simultaneously.
+To lower it by one octave, press the buttons 1, 3 and 5 simultaneously.

 The scale can be toggled between major and minor by pressing buttons 1, 3, 4 and 6 at once.